-We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 860.1 "The Audit of Retirement Schemes" issued by the HKICPA.
-We have performed such procedures as we considered necessary for the purpose of reporting on the Scheme's compliance with the above requirements.
+We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and with reference to Practice Note 860.1 (Revised), The Audit of Retirement Schemes issued by the HKICPA.
+We have planned and performed our work to obtain reasonable assurance about whether the Scheme has complied with the above requirements.